TorchMeter/torchmeter/docs/src/en/contribute/prs.md

     2. 🙋‍♂️ The `-u` parameter indicates that the `<your-branch-name>` branch in local repository will track the `<remote-branch-name>` branch in remote repository.
 Thus, when you make new commits on `<your-branch-name>` in local repository, you can easily push them to the `<remote-branch-name>` branch in remote repository with a simple `git push` command, no need to re-type the remote repository's target branch name.

 2. If you have enabled the `Github Actions` for your `fork` repository, you can submit a PR to the `master` branch of the remote repository (i.e., **your `fork` repository**) to automatically trigger the compatibility test we've prepared for you:
     1. Open the page of your fork repository.
-Shortly after pushing your changes, you'll find a prominent `Compare & pull request` button.
-(1)([Illustration](https://docs.github.com/assets/cb-34097/mw-1440/images/help/pull_requests/pull-request-compare-pull-request.webp){ data-preview })
+Shortly after pushing your changes, you'll find a prominent `Compare & pull request` button. ([Illustration](https://docs.github.com/assets/cb-34097/mw-1440/images/help/pull_requests/pull-request-compare-pull-request.webp){ data-preview })
     2. Click this button.
 In the pop-up page, select the `base` branch as the `master` branch of **your fork repository**, and select the `head` branch as the `<remote-branch-name>` branch you just pushed. {++Please double-check that the `base` branch is the `master` branch of **your `fork` repository**, not the `master` branch of the official `torchmeter` repository.++}
     3. Fill in the PR title.
 See [PR Title Convention :material-link-variant:](conventions.md#Pull-Request-Title){ data-preview }.
     4. Fill in the PR description.
 Since you are just testing, the description can be brief, no need to fill it in according to the predefined template.
     5. Click the `Create Pull Request` button below, and you have created a PR targeting the `master` branch in your fork repository.
     6. Click on the `Actions` tab.
-You will see a task named `✅ Compatibility Test ❌` is running.
-It is the compatibility test workflow of the `torchmeter` project.
+You will see a task named `✔ Minimal Test ✘ ` is running.
+It is the minimal test workflow of the `torchmeter` project.
     7. Wait for the task to finish running.
 If the task fails, check the error, modify the code locally, and then re-commit to the remote repository.
-This will update the commit history of the PR and trigger the minimal test `✅ Minimal Test ❌`.
+This will update the commit history of the PR and trigger the minimal test `✔ Minimal Test ✘ ` again.
     8. If the minimum test is passed, click on the `Actions` tab, select `✅ Compatibility Test ❌`, click `Run workflow`, choose your branch and run.
-This will re-trigger the compatibility test, do it until it is passed.
+This will trigger the compatibility test, fix the error if any until the test is passed.

 [^2]: You can enable `Github Actions` for your fork repo **without worry** as we've added repository validation for sensitive operations (like package publishing), so you can rest assured to enable it.